nondefyde/bcrawler/README.md

 Installation
 -----------

-DOC TO BE CONTINUED...... pls contact me to hel grow this free opensource for crawlers. nondefyde@gmail.com
+DOC TO BE CONTINUED...... pls contact me if you are a big fan of open source and want to contribute to helping this largest spiders initiative grow. nondefyde@gmail.com